dappnode/DAppNodeDocs/docs/install.md

 sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.18/dappnode_install.sh | sudo STATIC_IP="your static IP" bash
 ```

-When the installation is done and is successful, you will be given credentials to connect to your DAppNode.
+When the installation is done and is successful, you will be given a link from where you can download the credentials to connect to your DAppNode.
+You will also see in that page the links to the recommended versions for each OS of the needed OPenVPN client.
+You should download and install an OpenVPN client to open the file downnloadable from the link to connect to the ADMIN UI.

 Take into account that the chain will take some time to synchronize and you will not be able to perform most of the actions before that.